We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 I would never, ever, ever be a part of that.

-That there was a VIP section we were in, but we assumption was no one ever said to us you're going to get some special treatment.
+That there was a VIP section we were in, but we assumption was no one ever said to us, you're going to get some special treatment.

 That was a courtesy.

-VIP, it's you do get special treatment.
+VIP, you do get special treatment.

 VIP.